easy-electrophysiology/load-heka-python/README.md

 	series_data = heka_file.get_series_data(group_idx=0, series_idx=0, channel_idx=0)
 ```
 This will ensure the file is closed automatically once the block has finished.

+The `heka_file` object initially contains only header information.
+With calls
+to `get_series_data()` data will be filled internally on the object, as well
+as being returned from the function.
+Under the good, calls to `get_series_data()`
+will overwrite previous data internally within the object with the currently
+selected settings.
+It is recommended to always use `get_series_data` to
+retrieve data.

 #### File Structure